All Products

 Serverless App Engine:Configure log collection to ApsaraMQ for Kafka

-Ensure that each application instance reserves at least 0.25 Core CPU and 250 MB of available resources.
+• Each application instance has at least 0.25 Core CPU and 250 MB of available resources

 • ApsaraMQ for Kafka is activated and a topic is created.
-SAE supports instances of ApsaraMQ for Kafka 2.X or later.
+SAE supports ApsaraMQ for Kafka 2.X or later.

-• If your ApsaraMQ for Kafka instance is created in a virtual private cloud (VPC) and cannot access the Internet, it must reside in the same VPC of the SAE instance.
+• If your Kafka instance is deployed in a virtual private cloud (VPC) without Internet access, the Kafka instance must reside in the same VPC as your SAE application.

-• An IP address whitelist of the ApsaraMQ for Kafka instance is configured:
+• An IP address whitelist is configured for your Kafka instance:

-• If the ApsaraMQ for Kafka instance and the SAE instance reside in the same VPC but are associated with different vSwitches, add the vSwitch CIDR block of the SAE instance to the IP address whitelist of the ApsaraMQ for Kafka instance.
+• If the Kafka instance and the SAE application are in the same VPC but on different vSwitches, add the vSwitch CIDR block of the SAE application to the Kafka whitelist.

 1. Log on to the SAE console.
 In the left-side navigation pane, choose Applications > Applications.
-On the page that appears, select a region in the top navigation bar and a namespace from the Namespace drop-down list, and then click Create Application.
+Select a region and a namespace from the Namespace drop-down list, then click Create Application.

 2. In the Basic Information section, configure the application information and click Next: Advanced Settings.

-3. Expand the Log Settings section, turn on Activate Kafka, and then refer the following table for configuration.
+3. Expand the Log Settings section and turn on Activate Kafka.
+Configure the following parameters:

 Important

-Do not store other important files in the Log Source directory, in case of files in the directory being overwritten.
+Do not store other important files in the log source directory — files in that directory may be overwritten.

 4. Click Create Application.

+5. Verify the configuration.
+After the application is deployed, SAE starts collecting logs based on your rules.
 In the left-side navigation pane of the application details page, choose Log Management > Persistent Logs.
-On the Persistent Logs page, click the Log collection to Kafka tab to view collected logs.
-If logs exist, the log collection rule takes effect.
+Click the Log collection to Kafka tab.
+If logs appear, the collection rule is active.

 Warning

 1. Log on to the SAE console.
 In the left-side navigation pane, choose Applications > Applications.
-On the page that appears, select a region in the top navigation bar and a namespace from the Namespace drop-down list, and then click the desired application name.
+Select a region and a namespace, then click the application name.

-3. Find and expand the Log Settings section, and turn on Activate Kafka.
+3. In the Log Settings section, turn on Activate Kafka.
+Configure the parameters as described in the table in the previous section.

 Important